 It is very cumbersome to handle the various different certificates and documents required to proceed if you are either buying or selling property.
 We attempt to demystify the most prominent of these, Khata.

-There are two things in a Khata:
+There are two components in a Khata:

 a) Khata Certificate